ooni/spec/data-formats/df-002-dnst.md

 be unique during a measurement session.

 - `engine` (`string`; optional): the specific engine used to perform the DNS query.
-If omitted implies `"system"`, which means that we are using in a way or another `getaddrinfo`.
+If omitted implies `"unknown"`, which means that we are not sure about what resolver we're using.
 See also below for a list of available resolver engines.

 - `failure` (`string`; nullable): if there was an error, this field is